Sporting equipment safety

 Consumer

-There are over 3,000 trampoline-related injuries reported each year in Australia, making them some of the most reported product-related injuries to children in Australia.
-This equates to at least eight people a day being injured on a trampoline.
-Injuries include bone fractures, superficial contusions and head injuries.
+There are over 3,000 trampoline-related injuries reported each year in Australia, about 8 a day.
+They are one of the most reported product-related injuries to children in Australia.
+Injuries include bone fractures, head and spinal injuries.

 The five-step safety checklist